cosmos/cosmos-sdk/docs/spec/governance/governance.md

 Note that some *participants* can be forbidden to vote on a proposal under a certain validator if:
 - *participant* bonded or unbonded Atoms to said validator after proposal entered voting period
 - *participant* became validator after proposal entered voting period

+This does not prevent *participant* to vote with Atoms bonded to other validators.
+For example, if a *participant* bonded some Atoms to validator A before a proposal entered voting period and other Atoms to validator B after proposal entered voting period, only the vote under validator B will be forbidden.

 ### Voting period